Skip to content

 return GenericMatcher("type", value=[value], min=min, max=max) # type: ignore[return-value]

-Returns a matcher that matches each value in a dictionary against a set of rules.
+Match each value in a dictionary against rules.

 PARAMETER DESCRIPTION